 If you're making digital copies, or making them available, make sure that you're familiar with this section.
-Note that this section applies to digital copies made for students and staff in connection with Courses of Study (i.e. 'Course Users') Other types of copies, such as press cuttings and those made for marketing or HR purposes, are not subject to the same reporting requirements and do not require a Copyright Notice.
+Note that this section applies to digital copies made for students and staff in connection with Courses of Study (i.e. 'Course Users').
+Other types of copies, such as press cuttings and those made for marketing or HR purposes, or in connection with Collaborative Research Projects, are not subject to the same reporting requirements and do not require a Copyright Notice.
 If your HEI uses our Digital Content Store or a system provided by a third party that has signed our TPTP agreement (see page 21), many of the processes described here will be automated.